Dando18/Dando18.github.io/_posts/2020-04-02-roofline-model.md

 From the plot it is now clear to see how this model got its name.
 The plot, with some imagination, forms the shape of a roofline.

 So what does this model tell us?
-As discussed before it gives an upper bound on an algorithms performance.
+As discussed before it gives an upper bound on an algorithm's performance.
 For example: consider our processor has a peak bandwidth of 16 GB/s and a peak performance of 64 GFlops/s.
 Now lets look at the matrix multiplication algorithm.

 Remember _GeMM_ has $AI = \frac{N}{16}$, so let's look at a small $4\times 4$ _GeMM_ operation.
 We can initially calculate $AI = \frac{1}{4}$, which gives us our attainable performance